Organisation: | Copyright (C) 2019-2025 Olivier Boudeville |

 In this case, the best solution is to kill that lingering EPMD (e.g. epmd -port 4507 -kill) or, more brutally, to run the kill-us-main.sh script (it will kill both any US-Main and its EPMD) - and then to restart US-Main.

-If using the default US-Main EPMD port, checking whether an instance is running is as simple as:
+Based on the US-Main EPMD port that was preferred, checking whether an instance is running is as simple as:

 Bugs, questions, remarks, patches, requests for enhancements, etc. are to be reported to the project interface (typically issues) or directly at the email address mentioned at the beginning of this document.